caiocolaiacovo/dotnet-core-elasticsearch/README.md

 # Docker image
 If you are running this project on a Mac or Linux, you'll need the SQL Server docker image.
-Download it from [here](https://docs.microsoft.com/pt-br/sql/linux/quickstart-install-connect-docker?view=sql-server-linux-2017) (version `mssql-server-linux:2017-CU6`):
+Download it [here](https://docs.microsoft.com/pt-br/sql/linux/quickstart-install-connect-docker?view=sql-server-linux-2017) (version `mssql-server-linux:2017-CU6`):

 # Database